Protaspididae: Europrotaspis

 Species of this genus are very similar to those of Protaspis, but, are found in Early Devonian-aged strata of Western Europe and Podolia, Ukraine.

 Eucyclaspis

 Species of Eucyclaspis are found in marine strata of the Water Canyon Formation, in Lower Devonian Utah.
 This genus differs from Protaspis by having unique processes emanating behind the eye on the orbital plate.

 Cosmaspis

-Cosmaspis is restricted to marine environments of Early Devonian Wyoming, and possibly of Utah, as well, where it coexisted with species of Protaspis, Lampraspis, Eucyclaspis, Oreaspis and Cyrtaspidichthys.
+Cosmaspis is restricted to marine environments of Early Devonian Wyoming and possibly Utah, where it coexisted with species of Protaspis, Lampraspis, Eucyclaspis, Oreaspis and Cyrtaspidichthys.

 Lampraspis

 Lampraspis is known from Early Devonian-aged marine environments of Utah and Wyoming.
 It is closely related to Oreaspis and Psephaspis, and the three genera were, at one time, placed together in a subfamily, "Oreaspidinae."

 Cyrtaspidichthys

 Species of Cyrtaspidichthys, originally "Cyrtaspis," are very similar to those of Protaspis.
 Fossils of Cyrtaspidichthys are found in Early Devonian-aged marine strata of Beartooth Butte, Wyoming.